RTÉ2: Reality TV

 Hollywood Trials was then followed by The Model Agent.
-The model agent in question was Ellis and with help of Erin O'Connor as the girls mentor she picked Carrie-Anne Burton for a contract with Independent Models, one of the world's leading modelling agencies and a cover for Image magazine, one of the Ireland's most high profile and respected fashion titles.
-A similar series called The Model Scouts is currently in production.
+The model agent in question was Fiona Ellis and with help of Erin O'Connor as the girls mentor she picked Carrie-Anne Burton for a contract with Independent Models, one of the world's leading modelling agencies and a cover for Image magazine, one of the Ireland's most high profile and respected fashion titles.

-Do the Right Thing, another reality series, began in September 2010 and was presented by Lucy Kennedy and Baz Ashmawy, in search of Ireland's ultimate volunteer.
+Do the Right Thing, another reality series, began in September 2010 and was presented by Lucy Kennedy and Baz Ashmawy, in search of Ireland's ultimate volunteer and to win a year-long volunteering trip abroad.

-In 2011 Masterchef Ireland began airing on the channel on Tuesdays and Thursdays at 21:30.
+In 2011 Masterchef Ireland began airing on the channel.

 RTÉ2 also ran spin-off serials to RTÉ One's reality shows, such as You're a Star Uncut, Cabin Fever, and Treasure Island Uncovered.

+First Dates Ireland began broadcasting in 2016.

 Drama

 In the first two decades of RTÉ2, little original drama was produced for the channel; often RTÉ would just repeat their dramas on the channel such as Fair City and Glenroe.
 RTÉ did place some emphasis on short film in the RTÉ series Short Cuts.
 Short films remain on RTÉ2 most Monday nights at 11:30; these shorts are not just taken from RTÉ co-financed productions but also from independent producers around the world.

 RTÉ2's most successful drama was a drama/comedy/chat show entitled Nighthawks presented by Shay Healy.
 This was produced as a pseudo-documentary about the behind the scenes of the television production, it featured many well known Irish comedians, however unlike the mockumentary The Larry Sanders Show, Nighthawks featured real interviews and was created by David Blake Knox, who went on to be controller of Network 2 until 1998.
 Gerry Ryan had a similar format show called Gerry Ryan Tonight during the 1990s.